DavidGomez-dev/meddiccscorelanding/_posts/2024-11-22-sales-ethics-maintaining-integrity-ethical-selling.md

   - ethical selling
 classes: wide
 date: 2024-11-22 13:01:14 +0100
-excerpt: In the competitive world of sales, **maintaining integrity** while closing deals is paramount.
+excerpt: The world of sales is very competitive and **maintaining integrity** while closing deals is paramount.
 As businesses strive to hit targets and maximize profits, the...
 header:
   overlay_image: /assets/images/posts/2024-11-22_342.webp
   teaser: /assets/images/posts/2024-11-22_342.webp
   caption:
 ---

 # Ethics in Sales: Maintaining Integrity While Closing Deals

 In the competitive world of sales, **maintaining integrity** while closing deals is paramount.
 As businesses strive to hit targets and maximize profits, the importance of **sales ethics** cannot be overstated.
 Ethical selling not only fosters trust and strengthens relationships but also lays the foundation for long-term success.
 In this post, we will explore the concept of sales ethics, the significance of maintaining integrity, and practical strategies to promote ethical selling in your organization.